 “Come on!
 Don’t you want to shed a little light on their lives?”

-He frowned.
-“These children are perfectly happy the way they are.
-Unlike you, they don’t need any sort of money or fame to have a good life.
-If you want to give them any money, the least you can do is donate.
+“These kids are happy the way they are.
+Unlike you, they don’t need money or fame to have a good life.
 You can leave now.
-The door is right behind you.”
+The door is behind you.”

-For a moment, Mr. Garfield thought he was going to hit him, or even worse—strangle him.
+For a moment, Mr. Garfield thought he was going to hit him, or worse—strangle him.

-But no. All he does is place the hat on his head and turns to leave before he left him with words he made sure to utter very carefully.
+But no. All he does is place the hat on his head and turn to exit, leaving him with words he makes sure to utter very carefully.
 “You’re going to regret this decision very soon, Mr. Garfield.
 Don’t say I didn’t warn you.”

 The door slams shut.

-Once they’re outside and far enough from the orphanage for no one to hear, he says, “Darn it!
+Once they’re on the sidewalk and three blocks away from the home, he says, “Darn it!
 I can’t believe how he just turned down the offer like that!”

-Billy asks, “What are we going to do now, Sir?
+Billy tries to catch up.
+“What are we going to do now, Sir?
 Are we going to carry out my original plan—”

-“Don’t worry, Billy,” he said with a smile on his face.
+“Don’t worry, Billy.”
+A smile creeps onto his face.
 “I have a better plan.”

 He looks up.

-His friend stares at him, clearly hesitant to ask, “Do you know him or something?”
+His friend takes a step back.
+“Do you… know him or something?”

-Caiden turns to his friend.
-“Sorry, Timmy.
+Caiden turns to him.
+“Sorry, Adam.
 I’ll catch up with you later.”

-When his friend is out of ear-shot, Caiden speaks.
-“Don’t try to pull nay tricks on me.
-I already know what you’re up to.”
+When Adam is out of ear-shot, Caiden speaks.
+“Don’t try to pull any tricks on me.
+Mr. Garfield told me all about you.”

-The man lets out laugh that was close to “mwahaha” kind of laugh.
+The man lets out a “muahaha” kind of laugh.
 “Looks like you’ve already heard of me, little boy.”

 “Yes, I have.”
-Caiden starts to walk away.
-“And whatever you do, you’re not going to trick me.
+Caiden walks away.
+“And whatever you do, you’re not gonna trick me.
 I’m not acting in any of your stupid movies.
 Not after your last one.”

-He continued as if Caiden hadn’t spoken at all.
-“I heard you love to illustrate.”
+He continues as if Caiden hadn’t spoken at all.
+“I heard you’re a pretty good artist.”

 How does he know that?
 Did he spy on him?
-Well, knowing he would do anything to get what he wanted, he most likely made one of his assistants find out for him.
-He awkwardly crosses his arms.
-“Yes… I do.”
+Well, knowing he would use his money to get anything he wants, he probably hired someone to find out for him.

-“Well, I just wanted to let you know that if you maybe wanted to act for me, I might help you become a professional illustrator.
-All I have to do is call up one of my professional artists and tell them to look at some of your drawings… Who knows?
-Maybe one day they can put one of your works in an art gallery.”
+“Well, I wanted to let you know that if you agree to act in one of my movies, I’ll help you become a professional artist.
+All I have to do is call up one of my illustrators and ask them to look at some of your drawings.
+Who knows?
+Maybe one day they’ll put some of your work in an art gallery.”

-Caiden imagines how it would be to stand in front of one of his biggest art pieces, everyone snapping pictures of him while he stands beside the interviewer who would ask him, “So, Caiden.
+Caiden imagines himself standing in front of one of his biggest art pieces.
+Everyone snaps pictures of him as an interviewer asks, “So, Caiden.
 How did you come up with the idea for this amazing painting?” to which he would answer with, “Well, it came to me pretty easily, I’d say.
-All I had to do was think about what was bothering me and how I could put down the way I was feeling on the canvas.
+All I had to do was think about what was bothering me and how I could put how I was feeling onto the canvas.
 Kind of like a coping mechanism for me whenever I’m not feeling that bright.
-It’s how I do all of my pieces.”
+It’s how I do all my pieces.”

-The man would continue to interview him, all of these people in the gallery asking him to sign their autographs afterwards and: “How much for this painting?!”
+The man would continue to interview him.
+Everyone in the gallery would ask for autographs once it’s over and ask, “How much for this painting?!”

 Snap yourself out of it, Caiden!

-He shakes his head and turns back around.
+He shakes his head.
 “Look.
 Whatever you’re trying to do, it’s not going to work.
 Using your money wouldn’t automatically fix every problem in life.
 Just because you’re rich doesn’t mean you can have everything you want.
 You could wake up one day and find everything gone.
 What would you do then?”

-Face blank, the man tries his best not to allow his face to reveal his inner thoughts.
+Face blank, the man tries his best not to reveal his inner thoughts.

-Caiden looked at the man with a stern look on his face and said so that he would understand him, “Listen, whatever your name is.
-If you think you can take advantage of me just because I’m an orphan or that I’m weak… you thought wrong.
+Caiden gives him a stern look.
+“Listen, whatever your name is.
+If you think you can take advantage of me because I’m a foster kid, you thought wrong.
 You can keep your useless money to yourself.”

-Both Mr. McIntyre and his assistant watched as the young boy walked away.
+Mr. McIntyre and his assistant watch as the young boy walks away.

-Billy had a hint of astonishment in his voice.
+Billy has a hint of astonishment in his voice.
 “Wow.
 I can’t believe a kid just said that to you.”

 “Shut up, Billy.”

-Sullivan knows that he doesn’t want a nine-year-old child to stop him from doing what he wanted.
-He would do anything.
-Anything he could possibly do to show him otherwise.
-To prove to him that what he had just said would be the very words he would regret to have ever said to one of the biggest directors in history.
+He won’t let an eleven-year-old child stop him from doing what he wants.
+He’ll prove him wrong.
+That what he said would be the very words he would regret saying to one of the biggest directors in history.

 “Haven’t you heard?”
 “Heard what?”
 “You don’t know?
 About the missing people lately?”
 “Oh my God!?
 Missing people?”
 “Yeah, apparently there has been a large number of kidnappings lately this winter.
 The police have been on nonstop investigations all night.
 Have you seriously not noticed?”
 “I guess I have seen a lot of police cars...